rrivvi/CuoreUI-ng/README.md

 ## 📜 Documentation
 > [!NOTE]
 > No documentation for the foreseeable future.
-The library is intuitive enough that you should know your way around if you've worked with frameworks like GunaUI or SiticoneUI before.
+Though, the library is intuitive enough that you should know your way around if you've worked with frameworks like GunaUI or SiticoneUI before.

 ---